Volavi/Wreckfest-2-Autoadmin/README.md

 An automated administration tool for Wreckfest 2 dedicated server that handles track rotation, player management, and server messaging.

+Still very WIP but plans are in motion to make this into a very flexible and powerful system for managing Wreckfest 2 Dedicated servers.

+Be prepeared for crashes and issues!
+I myself have been running this script within a .bat script that checks if it is running or not making sure that it restarts and runs with the Server window

 ## ✨ Features

 - **Automated Track Rotation**: Randomized track selection (Sequential track selection is planned)